 Power comes from a built-in rechargeable battery, which can be topped up with a micro-USB cable for ease of use and quick charging when travelling.
 There have been anecdotal reviews of models ceasing to accept charge after a few months, though, so watch out for that.

 The plastic adjustable comb slides over the blades really easily, but it does feel a bit light and flimsy.
-It’s also not the most accurate (more on that latter) and has the potential to bend and break if not looked after properly.
+It’s also not the most accurate (more on that later) and has the potential to bend and break if not looked after properly.
 But Remington throws in a free travel pouch to keep it safe on the move.

 Remington B5 Review: battery life & running time